metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 Map interaction is currently mouse-based only:

-- You can click and drag the overworld and Zebes maps.
+- You can click and drag the maps which are larger than the visible area.
 - Clicking a room will select it and show the details for that room in the "Room Detail" panel.
 - Right-clicking applicable rooms will show a menu where you can choose an exit or destination to connect the room to.
+  (this is not implemented for dungeons yet)
 - Double-clicking a room will shade the room.
 Double-clicking again will remove the shade.
 Suggested use is to shade a room if you've collected the item there, explored the room, or don't care about it.